Quantum-Accelerators/quacc/docs/user/basics.md

 ## Pre-Requisites

 If you are not yet familiar with the ASE [`Atoms`](https://wiki.fysik.dtu.dk/ase/ase/atoms.html) object, you should read the [ASE tutorial](https://wiki.fysik.dtu.dk/ase/ase/atoms.html), as this is the main object used to represent molecules and structures within quacc.
 Additionally, it is worthwhile to be familiar with the basics of an ASE [Calculator](https://wiki.fysik.dtu.dk/ase/ase/calculators/calculators.html).
+The ["Open Science with ASE: Core Tutorials"](https://ase-workshop-2023.github.io/tutorial/) is also an excellent resource for learning about the basics of ASE in a structured way.

 !!!
 Tip